-1. In the Guides view, activate the Show Reference Lines ## button.
+1. In the Guides view, click on the # Show Reference Lines button to toggle it on.

-The reference lines appear as a semi-transparent overlay.
+The reference lines appear as a semi-transparent overlay all over your drawing space.

-2. In the Guides view, use the Number of Lines slider to adjust the line density.
+2. In the Guides view, click and drag on the Number of Lines slider to adjust the amount of reference lines displayed in your drawing space.